Little House, Meersburg: Grounds and architecture

 When Annette von Droste-Hülshoff was residing at the Little House, it consisted of a state room and a kitchen on the ground floor, which housed a staircase into a common room and bedrooms for herself and a maid.
 Droste-Hülshoff described the state room as a "glass case" with an oriel that contained a canapé and a tile stove.
 Memorabilia from the poet's time are on display here.
 In the alcove nearby is located Droste-Hülshoff's collection of jewels.
 Droste-Hülshoff described the upstairs room as a "swallow's nest", decorated now with copies of Droste-Hülshoff's manuscripts, miniature portraits, and family photographs.
 Also on display here are first-edition copies of works by Droste-Hülshoff, Goethe, and Levin Schücking.
 During her ownership of the Little House, Droste-Hülshoff had it repainted.

 The portion of the Little House that existed when Annette von Droste-Hülshoff purchased the house is arranged as she described it and contains an exhibit dedicated to her work.

-The wing added by Carl von Droste-Hülshoff is now the visitor's center.
+The wing added by Carl von Droste-Hülshoff is now the visitor center.